ch3n9w/dev/README.md

 # Development Toolkit 📡

-A comprehensive and user-friendly development toolkit to boost up your productivity 🚀.
+A simple, comprehensive and user-friendly development toolkit to boost up your productivity 🚀.

 ![Screenshot](cover.png)